-As CSSI’s technical team has provided support for enterprise mobility customers upgrading their mobile devices to Android 14, we have encountered a number of issues and ‘watch-outs’.
-If you have a fleet of devices and are planning to update (and we do recommend that you stay current with Android!), consider some of the following observations and issues to help ease your upgrade.
+As CSSI’s technical team has provided support for enterprise mobility customers tackling the Android 14 update for their mobile devices, we have encountered a number of issues and ‘watch-outs’.
+If you are planning to update your Android device fleet (and we do recommend that you stay current with Android!), consider some of the following observations and issues to help ease your upgrade.

 CSSI is always available to provide technical support to help you get through the upgrade process.
 Use of mobile device management tools and expertise will be very helpful to you in executing an upgrade in order to minimize hands-on time needed with each device.

-Here are some tips on what you can expect when upgrading your existing fleet of enterprise devices.
+Here are some tips on what Android users and IT managers can expect when performing an Android update on your fleet of enterprise devices.

-1. The Android upgrade is a full OS installation.
+1. This Android upgrade is a full OS installation.

-The devices will reboot to a factory reset state.
-You will need to back up your current configuration settings and redeploy them after the update.
+The devices will reboot to a factory reset state during the installation process.
+You will need to back up your current configuration settings and user data and redeploy them after the update.
 If you are using a WMS server to manage the devices, you may need to re-enroll the devices into your WMS Server.

 2. Large file alert!